cloud-gov/aws-broker/README.md

 ### Credential handling

-This section is primarily for auditors who need to make sure that the broker doesnt' store or transmit any clear-text authenticators.
+This section is primarily for auditors who need to understand how the broker, and related components, handle credentials so that they aren't stored or transmitted in the clear.
 All calls between entities are made over HTTPS, unless otherwise specified.

-Broker env vars:
+#### Broker environment variables:

+There are important environment variables that should be overriden inside the `manifest.yml` file

+> Note: All environment variables prefixed with `DB_` refer to attributes for the database the broker itself will use for internal uses.

+1. `DB_URL`: The hostname / IP address of the database.
+1. `DB_PORT`: The port number to access the database.
+1. `DB_NAME`: The database name.
+1. `DB_USER`: Username to access the database.
+1. `DB_PASS`: Password to access the database.
+1. `DB_TYPE`: The type of database.
+Currently supported types: `postgres` and `sqlite3`.
+1. `DB_SSLMODE`: The type of SSL Mode to use when connecting to the database.
+Supported modes: `disabled`, `require` and `verify-ca`.
+1. `AWS_ACCESS_KEY_ID`: The id credential (treat like a password) with access to make requests to the Amazon RDS .
+1. `AWS_SECRET_ACCESS_KEY`: The secret key (treat like a password) credential to access Amazon RDS.
+1. `AWS_DEFAULT_REGION`: Region you wish to provision services in.
+1. `AUTH_USER`: The username used by cf to authenticate to the broker
+1. `AUTH_PASS`: The password used by cf to authenticate to the broker
+1. `ENC_KEY`: This is an string that must be 16, 24, or 32 bytes long.
+It is an AES key that is used to encrypt the password.

+#### Instantiation

+The broker is deployed by Concourse CI onto CloudFoundry, using a manifest that is built by the cloud.gov secrets management system to specify the environment variables.
+When the app is deploy, Concourse [registers](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) the broker, specifying the AUTH_USER and AUTH_PASS.

+The CF Cloud Controller stores the configuration for the app, including these environment variables, in an encrypted database table on the CCDB, as described in [Cloud Foundry security concepts](https://docs.cloudfoundry.org/concepts/security.html).
+The `aws-broker` app does not write these to static storage since Cloud Foundry makes them available as environment variables.

-#### Provision an instance
+#### Provision a new instance

-The `aws-broker` app runs as a CloudFoundry app, and when instantiated has the above listed environment variables injected into its environment by CloudFoundry ((help)).
-None of those values are written to disk by the broker application.

-When an authenticated, authorized CloudFoundry user runs `cd create-service aws-rds _plan_name_ _service_name_`, the CloudFoundry platform uses the open-service broker API (https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) to call the registered broker with a `PUT` request, `/v2/service_instances/:instance_id` where instance_id is a GUID.
+When an authenticated, authorized CloudFoundry user runs `cf create-service aws-rds _plan_name_ _service_name_`, the CloudFoundry platform uses the OSBAPI (open-service broker API) (https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) to call the registered broker with a `PUT` request, `/v2/service_instances/:instance_id` where instance_id is a GUID.
 The request uses BASIC AUTH, e,g.:

 ```
 curl -X PUT https://username:password@aws-broker..../v2/service_instances/:instance_id
 ```

-((Where are the basic auth creds?))
+The broker expects the `AUTH_PASS`and `AUTH_USER` as specified in the environment, which the Platform has provided (see above)

 The response indicates if the provisioning request has been accepted.
-The status of the request is async.

 #### Broker to AWS to provision an instance